Mattlk13/wifiexplorerpro-press-kit/README.md

 ## Pricing and availability

-WiFi Explorer Pro has been released on June 22, 2017 and is available to download from www.adriangranados.com/apps/wifi-explorer.
+WiFi Explorer Pro has been released on June 22, 2017 and is available to download from www.adriangranados.com.

 The app's price is $79.99 for a single license with up to 3 activations.
+A free 3-day trial is available.

 ### Notes
 1. WiFi Explorer Pro requires OS X 10.10 or later and a built-in Wi-Fi adapter.
 External Wi-Fi adapters are not supported.